-Danae and Zeus gave birth to a child and called him Perseus.
-When Arcisius found out, he put Danae and her son inside a chest of wood and threw them into the sea.
-The wind guided Danae and Perseus to the island of Serifos, where the fisherman Polydectes discovered them and offered them hospitality.
-Perseus was raised up secretly in Serifos and soon he became a very strong and courageous man... time had come for Perseus to be challenged on a very dangerous feat: the feat of delivering the head of the Gorgon Medusa.
+Danae and Zeus gave birth to a child and named it Perseus.
+When Arcisius learned this, he put Danae and her son in a wooden chest and threw them into the sea.
+The wind led Danae and Perseus to the island of Serifos, where the fisherman Polydectes discovered them and offered them hospitality.
+Perseus grew up secretly on Serifos and soon became a very strong and brave man... the time had come for Perseus to be challenged to a very dangerous feat: the feat of freeing the head of Gorgon Medusa.

-The Gorgon Medusa was a monstrous, yet mortal creature with glorious hair that had the power to turn anyone who looked at her into stone.
-Messenger of the gods Hermes borrowed Perseus his winged shoes and Athena borrowed her shield, and with these weapons Perseus succeeded in defeating the Medusa.
+The Gorgon Medusa was a monstrous yet mortal creature with magnificent hair who had the power to turn anyone who looked at her into stone.
+Messenger of the gods Messenger of the gods Hermes lent Perseus his winged shoes and Athena her shield, and with these weapons Perseus succeeded in defeating Medusa.

 On his way back to Serifos, Perseus fell in love with Andromeda of Aethiopia and they married.
-Together, they went to city of Larissa, where the funeral games were being held, and Perseus participated.
-While he was competing in a game, he threw the discus so far, that it struck his grandfather Acrisius fatally, fulfilling this way the prophecy once been told.
+Together they went to the Greek city of Larissa, where the funeral games were held, in which Perseus took part.
+While participating in a game, he threw the discus so far that it fatally struck his grandfather Acrisius, thus fulfilling the prophecy that was once told.

-Struck by fate, Perseus founded the city of Mycenae in a small distance from the city of his grandfather.
+Following his destiny, Perseus founded the city of Mycenae at a short distance from the city of his grandfather.